FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/ds_in_prod_packaging_ci.md

 ---
-title: Data Science in Production: Packaging and Continuous Integration
+title: Data Science in Production: Packaging, Versioning and Continuous Integration
 date: 2018-01-08 12:00
 modified: 2018-01-08 12:00
 category: post
 tags: python, data science, production
 authors: Florian Wilhelm
 status: published
+summary: A common pattern in most data science projects I participated in is that it's all fun and games until someone wants to put it into production.
+All of a sudden the crucial question is how to deploy your model, which version, how can updates be rolled out, which requirements are needed and ...
 ---

 # Motivation